Charles Lightoller: Second World War

-The retired Lightoller did not turn his back on sailing altogether, as he eventually purchased a private motor yacht, Sundowner in 1929.
+The retired Lightoller did not turn his back on sailing altogether, as he eventually purchased a private motor yacht, Sundowner, in 1929.
 In early 1939, he was commissioned by the Admiralty to use Sundowner to tour the German coast to gather information and take photos of German naval installations.
 This was completed despite Lightoller nearly being caught out near the German naval base at Wilhelmshaven, which he avoided by pretending to be drunk when intercepted by a German naval vessel.

 Dunkirk evacuation

-In May 1940, Lightoller, together with his oldest son Roger and a young Sea Scout named Gerald Ashcroft, crossed the English Channel in Sundowner to aide in the Dunkirk evacuation.
+In May 1940, Lightoller, together with his oldest son Roger and a young Sea Scout named Gerald Ashcroft, crossed the English Channel in Sundowner to assist in the Dunkirk evacuation.
 Rather than allow his motor yacht to be requisitioned by the Admiralty, he sailed the vessel to Dunkirk.
 In a boat licensed to carry 21 passengers, Lightoller and his crew repatriated 127 British servicemen.
 On the return journey, Lightoller evaded gunfire from enemy aircraft, using a technique described to him by his youngest son, Herbert, who had joined the RAF and been killed earlier in the war.
 Gerald Ashcroft later recalled "We attracted the attention of a Stuka dive bomber.
 Commander Lightoller stood up in the bow and I stood alongside the wheelhouse.
 Commander Lightoller kept his eye on the Stuka till the last second – then he sang out to me "Hard a port!" and I sang out to Roger and we turned very sharply.
 The bomb landed on our starboard side."

 At the time of the evacuation, Lightoller's second son, Trevor, was a serving second lieutenant with the 3rd Division (Major-General Bernard Montgomery), which had retreated towards Dunkirk.
 Unknown to Lightoller senior, Trevor had already been evacuated 48 hours before Sundowner reached Dunkirk.